IzuiZero/CLIM-main-Paddle/README.md

 # CLIM: Contrastive Language-Image Mosaic for Region Representation
-## Introduction

-This is an official release of the paper
 **CLIM: Contrastive Language-Image Mosaic for Region Representation**.

 > [**CLIM: Contrastive Language-Image Mosaic for Region Representation**](https://arxiv.org/abs/2312.11376),